Comparing AI Grading Tools in 2025: Which Platforms Actually Support STEM, Essays & Complex Assignments?

 Standout features:

-Built-in AI Detection: Every submission is automatically scanned for AI-generated text using GPTZero's detection model.
+- Built-in AI Detection: Every submission is automatically scanned for AI-generated text using GPTZero's detection model.

-Calibration Process: System observes how you grade initial submissions and adjusts criteria accordingly.
+- Calibration Process: System observes how you grade initial submissions and adjusts criteria accordingly.

 Limitations:

-- Primarily designed for text-based assignments
+- Primarily designed for text-based assignments.

-- Limited support for mathematical notation or technical diagrams
+- Limited support for mathematical notation or technical diagrams.

-Pricing: Free demo available; plans start at $8.33/month with district pricing.
+Pricing: Free demo available; plans start at $8.33/month.

 Feature Comparison Table